With tropical flavors, these refreshing frozen treats will help beat the summer heat in a very delicious way.

 Heat rice according to package directions.

-In large measuring cup, stir together rice, coconut milk and honey until blended.
+In a large measuring cup, stir together rice, coconut milk and honey until blended.
 Stir in pineapple and coconut.

 If desired, add 1/4 tsp vanilla extract or almond extract in Step 2.